Mt. Hood Golf Course history

 Jennie Welch Mt Hood Photographer

-Although not recognized as such, Jennie Welch should be included in the list of early 20th century female photographers.
-Her photos capture the history and beauty of the Welches.
-Without her photos many early scenes would be lost with the passing of time.
+Despite her lack of widespread recognition, Jennie Welch should be included in the history of early 20th-century female photographers.
+Her photos capture the history and beauty of Welches, preserving scenes that would otherwise be lost to time.

 Oliver C. Yocum – Mount Hood Photographer – Mount Hood History